Philadelphia Independent Media Fund

 Who retains the copyright of the funded projects?

-The filmmaker retains all rights to the project.
+The independent producer/director retains all rights to the project.
 The Philadelphia Independent Media Fund and Scribe Video Center must be duly credited in the end credit of the work and in all marketing materials.
 The copyright of the finished project must not be shared with any academic organization.

 What services do the Funds cover?